Hama offensive (March–April 2017): Rebel attack on Qomhana and Syrian Army advance near Mahardah

 An Army of Glory fighter launches a BGM-71 TOW anti-tank missile at government positions during the offensive.

 On 24 March, the rebels attacked the town of Qomhana, north of Hama.
 Following an attack by three suicide car-bombers, the rebels managed to penetrate the town's defenses and heavy fighting ensued inside it.
 However, the rebel attack was eventually repelled after the Army encircled the rebels inside Qomhana and cleared them out.
 The same day, the Syrian Army recaptured the village of Shayzar, near Mahardah.

 On 25 March, on the Maarzaf front, fighters of the Army of Glory used a BGM-71 TOW missile against a group of Syrian Army soldiers, scoring a direct hit.
-They claimed to had killed over 150 soldiers; however, sources on the ground gave a count of between 14 and 20 casualties.
+They claimed to have killed over 150 soldiers; however, sources on the ground gave a count of between 14 and 20 casualties.
 Elsewhere, the rebels started a new attack on Qomhana, which also involved a suicide bombing.
 Kawkab was once again captured by the rebels for several hours, before the Army retook it once again, as well as Tall al Abadi hill south of Maardes.

 On 26 March, after a new morning rebel attack was repelled on Qomhana's western flank, the HTS rebels withdrew their forces to the cemetery area outside the town.
 The Syrian Army then attacked the cemetery area, overrunning HTS positions that afternoon.
 Subsequently, the Army captured the nearby hilltop of Tal Al-Sammam and its three checkpoints.
 They then started preparing to enter Khitab, which was reportedly empty but still not safe due to the large presence of rebels around the village.
 In the evening, HTS-led forces launched another three-hour rebel assault on Qomhana.
 Despite the rebels initially managing to penetrate the Syrian Army's first defense line on the town's northern flank, Army reinforcements from the east and the west reportedly managed to besiege the rebel forces in Qomhana's north, killing a large number of them, and forcing the rest to retreat.

 On 27 March, the Army recaptured a village south of Mahardah.
 The military also reportedly seized the Mahardah bridge, reaching the outskirts of the village of Arzeh.